chrisli-03/minesweeper/README.md

 ## Canvas vs Elements

 The advantages of using a canvas is you can easily repaint only the section that was changed, making optimization much easier, where react needs extra time calculating diff.
+For development, all you would need a mapping function from xy coords to pixels on canvas.

 Large amount of elements in dom can also cause browser to lag, canvas can avoid this issue